 Since the implementation of Japan’s Preventive Vaccine Law in 1947, changes in US regulations have strongly influenced the formulation of vaccine policies in Japan.
 As Japanese policy-makers search for ways to improve public health, they are likely to continue to take notice of the US vaccine policy changes, particularly those that have achieved favorable public health outcomes.
 Yet introducing mandatory vaccination programs or allowing medical professionals other than physicians to provide vaccination outside the traditional hospital setting are not items currently on the Japanese policy agenda and are not likely to become ones.
 As long as differences exist in the two countries’ medical environment and prevalence of certain diseases, inoculation practices are not likely to converge.

 Professor, Faculty of Economics, Hosei University

 Julia Yongue studied at the University of Tokyo, Graduate School of Arts and Sciences, where she received a PhD in international relations in November 2003.
-Her dissertation focused on the historical development of the Japanese pharmaceutical industry from the introduction of Western medicine during the Meiji period.
+Her dissertation focused on the historical development of the Japanese pharmaceutical industry.
 In 2006, she joined the faculty of business economics at Hosei University, where she teaches courses on Japanese business history and society.
 She continues to conduct research on the development of the Japanese pharmaceutical industry, particularly regarding how health policies and regulations influence industrial activities.
-In the past, she has written on clinical trials in Japan, early academia-industry relations, the Japanese vaccine industry, etc. Most recently, she began exploring Japan’s Kampo medicines industry.
+She has published work on clinical trials, early academia-industry relations, the vaccine industry, etc. Most recently she began exploring the Kampo medicines industry.